Behavior Analysis at Simmons University

 Our Behavior Analysis program prepares students for leadership roles in the implementation, evaluation and administration of applied behavioral analytic principles and methods.

-Graduate Program VideosSimmons University's Master’s in Behavior Analysis program is perfect for students looking to enter the field of Applied Behavior Analysis (ABA), become Board Certified Behavior Analysts® (BCBAs®) and make a difference in the lives of others.
+Graduate Program VideosSimmons University's Master of Science in Behavior Analysis campus-based program is perfect for students looking to enter the field of Applied Behavior Analysis (ABA), become Board Certified Behavior Analysts® (BCBAs®) and make a difference in the lives of others.
 BCBAs® are known for their work in improving quality of life, communication, and learning outcomes, particularly for neurodivergent individuals.
-However, BCBAs® may also practice in the areas of animal training, organizational behavior management, higher education, and behavioral medicine, among others.
+However, BCBAs® may also practice in the other areas, including animal training, organizational behavior management, higher education, and behavioral medicine, among others.

-The need for BCBA® trained professionals has never been greater.
+The need for behavior analysts has continued to increase across the nation since 2010.
 BCBAs® not only do well professionally, but they also do meaningful work, as recognized on the Payscale.com list of "Best Jobs for Do-Gooders", where Behavior Analyst appears in the top ten.
 Graduates of our Master’s in Behavior Analysis program work with individuals within the autism community, neurodivergent and neurotypical individuals, people with acquired brain injury, and individuals with mental health conditions.

 Our Behavior Analysis degree students learn from faculty with expertise ranging from experimental behavior analysis and verbal behavior to behavioral medicine and organizational behavior management.
-You'll graduate with your Master’s in Behavior Analysis ready to pursue a career in a variety of traditional and emerging fields.
-With a focus on teaching the science of behavior, Simmons University provides Behavior Analysis degree students with an in-depth understanding of analytics, the history of the science, and opportunities to read and analyze research.
+You'll graduate with your Master’s degree in Behavior Analysis ready to pursue a career in a variety of traditional and emerging fields.
+With a focus on teaching the science of behavior, Simmons University provides Behavior Analysis degree students with an in-depth understanding of the basic principles of behavior, behavior change methodologies, and application of the science across a wide range of clinical practice and research domains.

 Simmons University also offers a PhD in Behavior Analysis and an online Master of Science in Behavior Analysis.

-Students interested in applying to our Master’s in Behavior Analysis program should submit the following:
+Students interested in applying to our Master of Science in Behavior Analysis campus-based program should submit the following:

-Learn more about applying to our Master’s in Behavior Analysis.
+Learn more about applying to our Master of Science in Behavior Analysis campus-based program.

-Simmons’s Behavior Analysis program prepares students for the BCBA® exam, and for leadership roles in the implementation, evaluation, and administration of applied behavioral analytic principles and methods.
+Simmons’s Behavior Analysis Master’s program prepares students for the BCBA® exam, and for leadership roles in the implementation, evaluation, and administration of applied behavior analytic principles and methods.
 Our rigorous, practice-based curriculum focuses on contemporary research and the full range of applications of behavior analytic principles, across various domains, populations, and clinical practice.
-Throughout the program, students will examine the concepts and methods of applied behavior analysis within the following areas: Functional assessment and analysis, Ethics, Evidence-based instructional methods, Verbal behavior, Experimental analysis of behavior, Experimental design and research, and Supervision.
+Throughout the program, students will examine the concepts and methods of applied behavior analysis within the following areas: functional assessment and analysis, ethics, evidence-based instructional methods, verbal behavior, experimental analysis of behavior, experimental design and research, and supervision.

-The Association for Behavior Analysis International has verified the following courses toward the coursework requirements for eligibility to take the Board Certified Behavior Analyst® examination.
+The Association for Behavior Analysis International has verified the following courses toward the coursework requirements for eligibility to take the Board Certified Behavior Analyst® or the Board Certified Assistant Behavior Analyst® examination.
 Applicants will need to meet additional eligibility requirements and demonstrate they reside in an authorized country before they can be deemed eligible to take the examination.

 Students complete two 4-credit Practicum courses during the 4th and 5th semester of the program to meet the experiential learning requirements to graduate.
 Students must secure a worksite that satisfies the program standards and the Association for Behavior Analysis International accreditation standards for experiential learning.
 The worksite and worksite clinical supervisors are vetted and approved by Simmons University faculty, at the discretion of the faculty, before a student may begin Practicum.